nathan-barrett/simple-event-emitter/README.md

 })
 ```
 ## .emit
-When every you want to actual trigger your function, you call the emit method calling whatver event you subcribed to previously:
+Whenever you want to actual trigger your function, you call the emit method calling whatver event you subcribed to previously:
 ```js
 ee.emit('click', 'hello');
 ee.emit('sum', 1, 2, 3, 4, 5, 6);